geotre/wren/readme.md

 ## Installation

-This package is distributed on nimble: `nimble install wren` (in progress)
+This package is distributed on nimble: `nimble install wren`

 ## Usage